MicrosoftDocs/cross-device/project-rome-docs/notifications/api-reference-for-ios/usernotifications/MCDUserNotificationPriority.md

 ---
 title: MCDUserNotificationPriority
-description: Learn about the 'MCDUserNotificationPriority' enum.
+description: Learn about the MCDUserNotificationPriority enum.
 This enum contains values that describe the priority of a user notification.
 keywords: microsoft, windows, Graph Notifications, how-to iOS, how-to iPhone
 ---